AIDELabAZ/mismeasure_weather/README.md

 #### Folder structure

 The [OSF project page][1] provides more details on the data cleaning.
-For the household cleaning code to run, the LSMS-ISA data needs to be placed in the following folder structure:<br>
+For the household cleaning code to run, the LSMS-ISA data needs to be placed in the folder structure below.
+The `projectdo.do` file contains additional information on folder and file structure and allows the replicator to replicate all results in the paper starting from the merged weather-household country panel data.<br>

 ```stata
 weather_and_agriculture